 Authors believe that existing provisions contain enough flexibility for countries represented at WIPO to continue to work towards national solutions, such as licensing frameworks, which can be developed according to local needs.
 Authors recognise that each country must aim to respond to its local needs.
 However, in no country are authors able to work and create effectively when they are entirely either denied remuneration or inadequately paid.
 While each country represented at WIPO has libraries, archives and educational institutions seeking to secure access to works, it must not be forgotten that there are authors in each of the WIPO Member State whose rights and property are affected.
+We support the request that in any investigation of the impact of COVID-19 the situation of creators can be included as further information in this area would be vital to the continued creation and sharing of culture.

 In many countries, there are already copyright provisions in place that establish licensing frameworks which enable access through libraries, archives and educational institutions while ensuring fair payment to authors and respect of their rights regarding their works.
 In An economic analysis of education exceptions (2012, PriceWaterhouseCooper) it was found that almost 25% of authors in the UK derived more than 60% of their income from secondary licensing income, while a 10% decline in authors' income would lead to a 20% drop in output.
-There is a clear case for collective management organisations and fair licensing regimes as a means to efficiently ensure the balance of access to works and reward to authors.
+There is a clear case for fair licensing and collective management organisations as a means to efficiently ensure the balance of access to works and reward to authors.
 IAF opposes any blanket expansion of copyright exceptions and limitations that would not properly consider the needs of authors and would prefer to see the work focused on ensuring authors can sustainably generate creative and educational works for readers.
+Instead of any such approach that would threaten the sustainability of authors' ability to create, where possible IAF would encourage consideration for positive solutions that can ensure the ability of authors to create looking at best practices with considerations for the digital environment.